chrislittleboy/website/content/about.md

 disable_comments: true
 ---

-I am a Postdoc at Stirling University starting out on an academic career.
+I am a Postdoc at Stirling University starting out my academic career.
 In my research I use data science to understand interactions between the environment and economic development.

 Currently I am building an agent-based model to simulate encroachment on protected forests.